 Funding opportunities under the Common Agricultural Policy

-Rural Development funding helps to improve competitiveness for farming and forestry, to protect the environment and the countryside, to improve the quality of life and diversification of the rural economy and to support locally based approaches to rural development.
+Rural Development funding helps to improve the competitiveness of farming and forestry, to protect the environment and the countryside, to improve the quality of life, to diversify the rural economy and to support locally-based approaches to rural development.

 What are the main sources of funding?

-The agricultural expenditure is financed by two funds, which form part of the EU's general budget: the European Agricultural Guarantee Fund (EAGF) finances direct payments to farmers and measures to regulate agricultural markets such as public or private storage and export refunds, while the European Agricultural Fund for Rural Development (EAFRD) finances the rural development programmes of the Member States.
+The agricultural expenditure is financed by two funds, which form part of the EU's general budget: the European Agricultural Guarantee Fund (EAGF) which primarily finances direct payments to farmers and measures to regulate agricultural markets, and the European Agricultural Fund for Rural Development (EAFRD) which co-finances the rural development programmes of the Member States.

-The Commission itself normally does not make payments to beneficiaries.
-According to the principle of shared management, this task is delegated to the Member States.
+The EAGF and EAFRD are implemented in shared management between the Member States and the Union.
+This means among others that the Commission does not make payments directly to the beneficiaries of aid; this task is delegated to the Member States.

 Direct payments and market measures

 If you are a farmer or land manager, it is likely that you will be eligible to receive direct payments, the major form of EU funding in agriculture.
 The system of direct payments in the Common Agricultural Policy is mainly based on the single payment scheme and single area payment scheme, under which the amount of direct payment that you receive is not related to (decoupled from) the quantity of output from your farm or how many animals you have, which used to be the case in the past.

 The main aim of direct payments is to support farmers' incomes.
 In return farmers are obliged to undertake agricultural activity on their land and to respect a number of standards concerning food safety, environmental protection, animal welfare and the maintenance of land in good environmental and agricultural condition.

 Direct payments are administered through paying agencies appointed by national authorities.